Back to Blog

 Getting to Murrayfield Stadium: Complete Transport Guide

-Navigating your way to Murrayfield Stadium for the Zach Bryan concert on Sunday, 14th June 2026 is straightforward with a little planning.
-Edinburgh boasts an excellent public transport network, making it easy to reach the venue without the hassle of city centre parking.
+Navigating your way to Murrayfield Stadium for Zach Bryan’s colossal Edinburgh gig on Sunday, 14th June 2026, is straightforward with a little planning.
+Given the likely surge in attendees, relying on public transport is highly recommended.

-By Bus: Lothian Buses operate an extensive network across Edinburgh.
-Numerous routes serve the Murrayfield area.
-Key routes that frequently pass the stadium include the 1, 2, 25, 33, 34, and 45.
-Frequent services will be running on concert day, so check the Lothian Buses website or app for the most up-to-date route information and timetables.
-Stops are conveniently located within a short walk of the stadium.
+By Bus: Lothian Buses operate numerous routes that serve the Murrayfield area.
+Key routes that stop near the stadium include 1, 2, 12, 25, 30, 33, and 38.
+The stadium is well-signposted from major bus stops.
+Check the Lothian Buses website for the most up-to-date route information and timetables.

 Food, Drink & Local Recommendations